Future glory, not short-term fees lure Lloyds dealmakers

 One significant benefit is that banks will get credit on league tables which rank the performance of firms and are fiercely competitive.

-UBS retained sixth spot, but widened its lead over nearest rival Citi.
+UBS retained sixth spot, but widened its lead over nearest rival Citi (C.N).

 BROKING COMMISSION